 7. Manage Your Debt Wisely

 Like paying taxes, there is a certainty you will accumulate debt in your lifetime: mortgage, cars, student loans, smartphones, and credit cards.
-But you need to be prudent when you borrow money so that it doesn’t interfere with your wealth accumulation.
+But you need to be prudent when borrowing money so it doesn’t interfere with your wealth accumulation.
 Where possible, pay down debt, particularly your credit card balances, which can be financial weapons of destruction.
-As interest rates come down in 2025, you may be able to refinance your loans.
+As interest rates come down in 2026, you may be able to refinance your loans.

 The trade-off for extra savings should go to your emergency funds, high-cost debt, and investing your money.